guiaug93/booking-service/README.md

 ## API Postman Collection

-You can also access the postman collection by navigating to [https://api.postman.com/collections/352822-33a5c789-ca71-4b50-8ecf-c209ecd29cb5?access_key=PMAT-01HNE9SBBKFHEGXFFPA9CW8SFG](https://api.postman.com/collections/352822-33a5c789-ca71-4b50-8ecf-c209ecd29cb5?access_key=PMAT-01HNE9SBBKFHEGXFFPA9CW8SFG)
+You can also access the postman collection on /resources/booking_api_collection.json
-Alternatively you can access the collection on /resources/booking_api_collection.json

 ## H2 DATABASE